Experience Lake Powell at Its Best with Affordable Kayak Rentals

 Truly, there’s nothing like kayaking Lake Powell to really experience this one-of-a-kind vacation spot.
 You can see more and explore more, all at a lower cost!
 Anchor your kayak wherever the wind and water may take you as you get out to hike around some of the best natural wonders in the southwestern region.

-Daily Single Kayak Rental
+Kayak Rental Rates

 Kayak rentals include life jackets, paddles, car racks, and straps for the safe transportation of your rental.
 Book a kayak rental with us today!